jthero3/SDVABO_Support/README.md

 ---

-# VABOrganizer Support Configurations by Post Kerbin Mining Corporation
+# VABOrganizer Support Configurations

-Welcome to the official repository for VABOrganizer support configurations by Post Kerbin Mining Corporation (PKMC).
+Welcome to the official repository for VABOrganizer support configurations.
 This repository contains configuration files for various part mods to ensure seamless integration and categorization within the VAB (Vehicle Assembly Building) using the VABOrganizer mod in Kerbal Space Program (KSP).

+--Fun Fact: This is my first KSP mod!

 ## Features